mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/null_space_compliment_row_space_1.png" alt="drawing" width="350"/></center>

 Notice, that this red vector is orthogonal to the hyperplane that spans the row-vectors of $\boldsymbol{A}$.

-To illustrate another example, let's use a different example matrix:
+To illustrate another example, let's consider a different example matrix:

 $$\begin{bmatrix}1 & 2 & 1 \\ 0 & -0.5 & 0.5\end{bmatrix}$$

-Here, the two row-vectors point in the same directions and thus, span a line in $\mathbb{R}^m$.
-The null space now is a hyperplane that is orthogonal to this line that spans the row-vectors!
+Here, the two row-vectors span a line in $\mathbb{R}^m$ rather than the hyperplane.
+Here, the null space is a hyperplane that is orthogonal to the line that represents the row space!

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/null_space_compliment_row_space_2.png" alt="drawing" width="350"/></center>

+Notice how these two examples illustrate that if the row space is a hyperplane, then null space will be a line.
+Likewise, if the row space is a line, then the null space will be a hyperplane.
+Generalizing this further, we may hypothesize that the dimensionality of the row space and the dimensionality of the null space sum to the number of columns of the matrix.
+In the following sections we will prove that this is indeed true for any matrix!

 Rank: the intrinsic dimensionality of the column space and row space